jc-juarez/dynamocharlotte/README.md

 99
 ```

-The type **string** holds text values, cannot operate with arithmetical operators, and is declared and expressed by using double quotes in order to tell it apart from the type **number**:
+The type **'string'** holds text values, cannot operate with arithmetical operators, and is declared and expressed by using double quotes in order to tell it apart from the type **'number'**:

 ```
 "Hello World!"